 Title: Sound designer extraordinaire, pop culture junkie, resident ray of sunshine.

 Noteworthy history: High school wiz kid regarding anything electronic

 Best trait: A disarming, easygoing personality that somehow allows him to make tense, high-pressure situations go smoothly and effortlessly.

-Worst trait: Over-knowledgeable about Transformer movies.
+Worst trait: Over-knowledgeable about Star Wars.
 Let’s just say you don’t want to get him started.

 Title: Sound designer wunderkind.